 When taking out your plan you can choose to have your premiums and your level of benefits increased in line with the Consumer Price Index to help cover the rising costs of living.
 A waiver of premium is also included in the plan, meaning that no further premiums will be collected from the end of your deferred period (plus one month) until you return to work.

-Should you need to make a claim you can simply contact our Member Services team on 0333 305 9239 and they will explain the process and send you a claim form.
-They will require evidence of your earnings and your state of health.
+Should you need to make a claim you can complete our online claim request form, and we can go through the claim with you over the telephone.
+Alternatively, you can contact our Member Services team on 0161 428 1212 and they will explain the process and send a claim form.

 You can get a quote online quickly and easily by using the quote button below.
 You can then either apply for your plan online or you can call a member of our Member Services team on 0333 305 9239 for help or to discuss any questions you may have with regard to your application.